Crêpe: Crêpes in European culture

-In Norwegian, crêpes are called pannekake, and in most German regions Crêpes (referring to a wide and flat crêpe, as opposed to the smaller and thicker native Pfannkuchen pancakes).
+In Italy, crêpes are called crespelle, and in most Regions of Italy crespelle are referring to a wide and flat crêpe, as opposed to the smaller pancakes.
 In Swedish, a crêpe is called pannkaka in southern regions while being called plättar in the north.
 In Danish it is called pandekager ("pancakes").
 In Icelandic it is called pönnukaka.
 In Finnish a crêpe is called either ohukainen or lettu or lätty or räiskäle.
 In Greek it is called krepa (Κρέπα).
 In Dutch it is a pannenkoek or flensje.
 In Afrikaans crêpes are called pannekoek, and are usually served with cinnamon and sugar.
 In the Spanish regions of Galicia and Asturias, they are traditionally served at carnivals.
 In Galicia, they're called filloas and may also be made with pork blood instead of milk.
-In Asturias, they are called fayueles or frixuelos, and in Turkey, akıtma.
+In Asturias, they are called fayueles or frixuelos.

-In areas of central Europe, formerly belonging to the Austro-Hungarian empire, there is a thin pancake comparable to a crêpe that in Austro-Bavarian is called Palatschinken; in palacsinta; and in Bosnian, Bulgarian, Macedonian, Czech, Croatian, Serbian and palačinka; in palacinka.
+In areas of central Europe, formerly belonging to the Austro-Hungarian empire, there is a thin pancake comparable to a crêpe that in Romanian is called clătită, in Austro-Bavarian it is Palatschinken; in palacsinta; and in Bosnian, Bulgarian, Macedonian, Czech, Croatian, Serbian and palačinka; in palacinka.
 In the Balkan countries, palačinka or pallaçinka may be eaten with fruit jam, quark cheese, sugar, honey, or the hazelnut-chocolate cream Nutella, while there is also a breaded variant which is mostly filled with meat.
 Restaurants specialising in palačinci are called "Palačinkara" in the region.
 In Ashkenazi Jewish cuisine, there is a similar dish known as the blintz.
-The Oxford English Dictionary derives the German and Slavic words from the Hungarians palacsinta, which it derives from the Romanian plăcintă, which comes in turn from classical Latin placenta ("small flat cake"), even though the Romanian plăcintă is more similar to a pie, and the crêpes are called clătită.
+The Oxford English Dictionary derives the German and Slavic words from the Hungarians palacsinta, which it derives from the Romanian plăcintă, which comes in turn from classical Latin placenta ("small flat cake"), even though the Romanian plăcintă is more similar to a pie, and the crêpes are called clătite.

-During the East Slavic celebration of Maslenitsa (Cheesefare Week), one of the most popular foods are blini, or crêpes.
-Since they are made from butter, eggs, and milk, crêpes can be consumed during the celebration by the Orthodox church.
+In Russian culture, blini are eaten during Maslenitsa (Cheesefare Week), which has a history dating to the early Middle Ages.
+Since they are made from butter, eggs, and milk, crêpes can be consumed during the celebration by the Eastern Orthodox Church.
 White flour can be replaced with buckwheat flour, milk can be switched for kefir, and oils can be added or substituted.
 Blini are served with butter and topped with caviar, cheese, meat, potatoes, mushrooms, honey, berry jam, or often a dollop of sour cream.
 The dish is supposed to represent the sun since the holiday is about the beginning of spring.